GiorgioMartini/holli/README.md

 Your task is now to present us the hotels, that we can choose the right one for our next trip.
 To make it easier for us to find the right hotel, we want to have a filter for hotel ⭐ (stars) and hotel 💰 (price).

+*Optional:*
+Did you miss something in our hotel API?
+Something what is really needed or you think is important to have before start with the design or frontend?
+Please write down your thoughts in a simple list with short statements that we can discuss these point together later.

 ### Technology

 You can choose whatever you want.
 A library, a framework, plugins or your own prepared skeleton which you love to start with.